Bkamahl/ReservableRooms/README.md

 Then create a key called "RID" ( All caps ), then give it a value between 1 (one) through whatever number you want

-## Serverside Config:
+## Config:

-To change the "[ReservableRooms]" color, find the Color() at lines 19 for the server file and 16 and 34 for the entity file.
+Most of the config is in the server file, pretty obv too, uh to change the client feedback color open the cl_reservablerooms.lua file, pretty self explanitory.

 ## Changelog